vladimir-cmd/pet_store_and_more/TESTING.md

 - As a user, I want to be able to successfully register/login

-  - Go to the home page and look at the calendar to see my planned vacation.
+  - Go to the home page and register or login.

-  - Click on a specific entry to see the info and update if necessary.

-- As a user, one might want to have an overview of just its own vacation entries.

-  - Go to Manage Entries page

-- As a user, I would like to check my profile and update personal info.

-  - Go to Profile page

-  - Update Personal Info

-  - Delete User Profile if required

 # Responsiveness of website